-Thin wires or you may use floral wires
+- Thin wires or floral wires

-Tulle fabric (1 yard)
+- Tulle fabric (1 yard)

-Glitters (silver or rainbow)
+- Glitters (silver or rainbow)

-Garter (half yard)
+- Garter (half yard)

-Glue gun and glue stick (glittered glue sticks are available in craft stores)
+- Glue gun and glue stick (glittered glue sticks are available in craft stores)

-Before you start, check if you have all materials available—No need to rush to a craft store, you can purchase these materials online.
+- Before you start, check if you have all materials available.
+No need to rush to a craft store; you can purchase these materials online.

-- For the fabric, you need the 12" to make sure that you will be cutting a single piece.
+- For the fabric, you need 12" to make sure that you will be cutting a single piece.
 6" may not be enough to cover the wing spread.

-Illustration shows how you will bend the wire.
+The illustration above shows how you will bend the wire.
 Check the direction as shown by the green thin arrows.
 It is important to note that you have to leave an overhang (shown by the red arrow).
 This will be bent (in step 4) to become part of the mid-section of the wings.
 It will help make the output sturdier.

-Using thin wires or floral wires, secure the joints (where the wires intersect in the three points as shown in the illustration.)
+Using thin wires or floral wires, secure the joints (where the wires intersect in the three points as shown in the illustration).

-Step 2 - Work on the other wing
+Step 2: Work on the Other Wing

 You have to be careful that you are making a symmetrical wing.
-Before securing the intersections/joints, check and counter check that the sizes of the wings are the same.
+Before securing the intersections/joints, check and counter-check that the sizes of the wings are the same.

-Bend that wire that is protruding.
+This is the easiest part: Bend that wire that is protruding.
 As mentioned earlier, it will reinforce the wings.

 Using the excess portion of the wire, wrap the midsection by coiling it around all wires that passed through this section.
 This step is vital because it will hold both sides of the wings.
 Using pliers, make sure that the end of the wire is not protruding (it may cause injury to the user).

-With one hand on the section marked with red in the illustration, use the other hand to pull the wire in away from the midsection (as shown by the arrows).
+With one hand on the section marked with red in the illustration, use the other hand to pull the wire away from the midsection (as shown by the arrows).

 The illustration shows how the glue should be applied.
 Make it heavier near the wires (I used this technique in making butterfly wings).
 One purpose of that is to make the wires not visible.
 Since the fabric is tulle, the wires may be obvious.

 Prepare a pad around 2 inches by four inches.
-You can do this by cutting out a cardboard and cover it with foam or soft textile.
-With a glue gun, paste this on the mid-section of the wings (the inner part, that part that will touch your child's back).
+You can do this by cutting out a piece of cardboard and covering it with foam or soft textile.
+With a glue gun, paste this on the mid-section of the wings (the inner part—the part that will touch your child's back).
 This serves two purposes: